Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~

 An applicative payload of 78 bytes is passed to SCHC compression layer
-using rule 1, allowing to compress it to 40 bytes and 5 bits: 21 bits
+using rule 1, allowing to compress it to 40 bytes and 5 bits: 1 byte ruleId,
-residue + 38 bytes payload.
+21 bits residue + 37 bytes payload.

 | RuleID | Compression residue |  Payload  | Padding=b'000 |